kore4lyf/notes/data_structures_and_algorithms/A Common Sense Guide To Data Structure and Algorithm.md

 In the end, PUT hashes into 3.
 This hash function by its very nature will always return a number 1 through 9.
 ```

 With this hash function, the computer would never even use cells 10 through 16 even though they exist.
 All data would be stuffed into cells 1 through 9.

 > A good hash function, therefore, is one that distributes its data across all available cells.
 The more we can spread out our data, the fewer collisions we will have.

-#### The Great Balancing Act
+##### The Great Balancing Act

 - Hash table’s efficiency goes up as its number of collisions goes down.
 In theory, then, the best way to avoid collisions would be to have a hash table with a large number of cells.

 - A hash table with 1,000 cells would seem to be wonderful for our case, since odds are there would be no collisions.
 However, while avoiding collisions is important, we have to balance that with avoiding memory hogging as well.

-- Although a hash table with 1,000 cells for our five pieces of data is great for avoiding collisions, we’d be using up 1,000 cells just to store just five pieces of data, and that’s a poor use of memory
+- Although a hash table with 1,000 cells for our five pieces of data is great for avoiding collisions, we’d be using up 1,000 cells just to store just five pieces of data, and that’s a poor use of memory.

 - This is the balancing act that a hash table must perform.
 A good hash table strikes a balance of avoiding collisions while not consuming lots of memory.
 To accomplish this, computer scientists have developed the following rule of thumb: for every 7 data elements stored in a hash table, it should have 10 cells.